-You can use Beats to collect the data of your Elastic Compute Service (ECS) instance, which includes log files, network data, and server metrics.
-Then, the shipper sends the data to your Alibaba Cloud Elasticsearch or Logstash cluster for further operations, such as monitoring and analytics.
+You can use Beats to collect the data of an Elastic Compute Service (ECS) instance.
+The data includes logs, network data, and server metrics.
+Beats then sends the data to Alibaba Cloud Elasticsearch or Logstash for further processing, such as monitoring and analytics.
 This topic describes how to use Filebeat to collect the logs of an ECS instance.

-- An Alibaba Cloud Elasticsearch cluster is created.
+- An Alibaba Cloud Elasticsearch or Logstash cluster is created.

-- The Auto Indexing feature is enabled for the Alibaba Cloud Elasticsearch cluster.
+- The Auto Indexing feature is enabled for the Elasticsearch cluster.

-For security purposes, Alibaba Cloud Elasticsearch disables Auto Indexing by default.
+For security purposes, Alibaba Cloud Elasticsearch disables the Auto Indexing feature by default.
 However, Beats depends on this feature when it collects the logs of ECS instances.
-If you select Elasticsearch for Output, you must enable the Auto Indexing feature.
-For more information, see Enable auto indexing.
+If you select Elasticsearch for Output, you must enable the Auto Indexing feature for the Elasticsearch cluster.
+For more information, see Access and configure an Elasticsearch cluster.

 When you create the ECS instance, select one of the following operating systems: Alibaba Cloud Linux, Red Hat Enterprise Linux (RHEL), and Community Enterprise Operating System (CentOS).
 Beats supports only these three operating systems.
 For more information, see Create an instance by using the wizard.Notice The default installation directory of Beats is /opt/aliyunbeats/.
 After you install Beats, the conf, logs, and data directories are generated on the ECS instance.
 The conf directory contains the configuration file.
 The logs directory contains the Beats log file.
 The data directory contains the Beats data file.
-We recommend that you do not delete or modify the content of these files.
-Otherwise, errors may occur or data may be altered.
-If an error occurs, you can view Beats logs in the logs directory to locate the error.
+We recommend that you do not modify these files.
+Otherwise, errors may occur, or data may be altered.
+If an error occurs, you can view the Beats logs in the logs directory to locate the error.

 - Cloud Assistant and Docker are installed on the ECS instance.

-- In the Configure Shipper step, specify parameters as required.
+- In the Configure Shipper step, configure the following parameters.
+Then, click Next.

 Parameter Description Shipper Name The name of the shipper.
 Enter a name for the shipper.
 The name must be 1 to 30 characters in length and can contain letters, digits, underscores (_), and hyphens (-).
 The name must start with a letter.
 Version Set Version to 6.8.5, which is the only version supported by Filebeat.
-Output Select a destination for the data collected by Filebeat.
-The system provides Elasticsearch and Logstash for you to select.
-If you select Elasticsearch for Output, the protocol must be consistent with that of the Alibaba Cloud Elasticsearch cluster.
+Output The destination for the data collected by Filebeat.
+The system provides Elasticsearch and Logstash clusters for you to select.
+If you select Elasticsearch for Output, the protocol must be the same as that of the selected Elasticsearch cluster.
 Username/Password If you select Elasticsearch for Output, enter the username and password used to access the Elasticsearch cluster.
 This way, Filebeat can write data to the cluster.
 The default username is elastic.
 The password is specified when you create the Elasticsearch cluster.
 If you forget the password, you can reset it.
 For more information about the procedure and precautions for resetting the password, see Reset the access password for an Elasticsearch cluster.
 Enable Kibana Monitoring Determine whether to monitor the metrics of Filebeat.
 If you select Elasticsearch for Output, the Kibana monitor uses the same Alibaba Cloud Elasticsearch cluster as Output.
-If you select Logstash for Output, you must separately configure a monitor in the configuration file.
+If you select Logstash for Output, you must configure a monitor in the configuration file.
 Enable Kibana Dashboard Determine whether to enable the default Kibana dashboard.
 Alibaba Cloud Kibana is configured in a VPC.
-You must enable the Kibana private network access feature on the Kibana configuration page.
+You must enable the Private Network Access feature for Kibana on the Kibana configuration page.
 For more information, see Configure an IP address whitelist for access to the Kibana console over the Internet or an internal network.
 Filebeat Log File Path This parameter is specific to Filebeat.
 Alibaba Cloud deploys Beats with Docker.
 You must map the directory from which logs are collected to Docker.
-We recommend that you enter a directory that is consistent with
+We recommend that you specify a directory that is consistent with

 Shipper YML Configuration Prepare configuration files for the shipper.
 You can modify the YML configuration files based on your business requirements.
 For more information, see Prepare the YML configuration files for a shipper.Notice If you already specify Output, you do not need to specify it again in Shipper YML Configuration.
-If you specify it again, the system prompts a shipper installation error.
+Otherwise, the system reports a shipper installation error.

 - Click Enable.

 - In the Enable Shipper dialog box, click Back to Beats Shippers.
 In the Manage Shippers section of the Beats Data Shippers page, view the newly created

-- In the Manage Shippers section, find the target shipper and click View Instances in the Actions column.
+- In the Manage Shippers section, find the shipper that you created and click View Instances in the Actions column.

-- Click Add Instance to add ECS instances where you want to install a shipper with the same configuration and type as the created shipper.
+- Click Add Instance to add the ECS instances on which you want to install a shipper with the same configuration and type as the created shipper.

-- In the Manage Shippers section, find the target shipper and choose in the Actions column.
+- In the Manage Shippers section, find the shipper that you created and choose in the Actions column.

 - On the logon page of the Kibana console, enter the username and password, and click Log in.

 - In the left-side navigation pane, click Dashboard and click a metric whose dashboard you want to view.
 Then, you can view the dashboard

 - In the left-side navigation pane, click Monitoring and select a monitoring item whose information you want to view.
 Then, you can view